 Comic Stores in Chicago

 I always stop by and support my local comic book store right before I fly out of a city to get airplane reading material.
 I just picked up a copy of Paper Girls from a local store in Chicago.
 There are tons to choose from, but I stopped by G-Mart Comics in Logan Square, since it was close to where I was staying.
 It was small, but they have what I was looking for and friendly employees.
-There’s also First Air Comics, which has amazing reviews and Grahm Cracker comics if you’re staying downtown.
+Other options are First Aid Comics, which has amazing reviews and Grahm Cracker comics if you’re staying downtown.

 Museum of Science & Industry Chicago